-(1) Install the first building attachment, attach the drop wire to this support, and complete the building run in a standard manner.
-In doing this work, keep the drop wire reel on the ground near the building to avoid accidents resulting from vehicles striking the wire or pedestrians tripping on it.
-(See Fig. 1.)
+(1) Install the first building attachment and secure the drop wire to this support.
+Complete the building run in a standard manner.
+Keep the drop wire reel on the ground near the building to avoid accidents resulting from vehicles striking the wire or pedestrians tripping on it as shown in Fig 2.